cu-mkp/m-k-manuscript-data/_texts/p-084r_tl.md

 ## Impromptu mask

-Mold some <span class="m">paper</span> & put it on the face of somebody who is making an ugly grimace, let it dry & take your pattern to paint
+Mold some <span class="m">paper</span> & put it on the face of somebody who is making an ugly grimace.
+Let it dry & take your pattern to paint from it

- # &liftings.
-It is necessary that it not be too wet for the aforementioned reasons.
-Reheat little by little, and if you left it out to dry slowly in some dry place & without any high heat after molding it, it would work better, since if you expose it all of a sudden to high heat, it warps.
-I think it would be very convenient to reheat it in the mouth of the oven after you take bread out of it.
-One should not complain about the difficulty of preparing it; it can take as many castings as you wish, because it becomes as hard as marble & you can polish it, & the mold cannot be ruined.
-Having used it, crush & sift it again, without making a special effort to crush it very finely, since, when sifted through a common sieve, it is stronger and strips better than when it is very fine.
+ # & swellings.
+It is necessary that it not be too wet for the above said reasons.
+Reheat little <span class="add">by little</span>.
+And if, after having been molded, you leave it to dry slowly, in some dry place, & not over a big fire, it would be better, for when one exposes it all at once to intense heat, it swells.
+I believe that reheating it at the mouth of the furnace, after you have taken the bread out, would be well proper.
+One ought not complain about the difficulty of preparing it, for it withstands as many castings as you wish, because it renders itself hard as marble & you can polish it & the mold cannot be spoiled.
+Having been used, crush & sieve again, yet without being so scrupulous as to render it very fine, <span class="del">I</span> for once passed only through a common sieve, it has more force and releases better, than when it is so fine.

-## <span class="m">Magistry</span>
+## <span class="m">Eau magistra</span>

-Dissolve <span class="m">rock salt</span> or <span class="m">sandever</span> that you have pulverized finely & placed on a <span class="m">marble</span> slab in a pot & it will dry out while you reheat the mold, & will provide it with a binding to enable several castings.
-Try moistening it with <span class="m">tartar oil</span>.
+Dissolve <span class="m">rock salt</span> or finely pulverized <span class="m">sandever</span> salt & put on <span class="m">marble</span> in a cellar, & it will dry out by reheating the mold, & will give it a bond to withstands several castings.
+Try to moisten it with tartar oil.